phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks @luispedrofonseca @clark-stevenson)
 * Input.getPointerFromIdentifier docs update to reflect where the identifier comes from.
 Pointer properties now set to give it fixed defaults (thanks @JirkaDellOro, #793)
 * Pointer.pointerId added which is set by the DOM event (if present in the browser).
 Note that browsers can and do recycle pointer IDs.
+* Pointer.type and Pointer.exists properties added.
+* QuadTree.retrieve can now accept either a Sprite with a physics body or a Phaser.Rectangle as its parameter.

 ### New Features